rustielin/rustielin.github.io/_posts/2017-6-30-hacks_and_design.md

     <br>
     <ol>
         <li> After the hacking of the DAO, two main groups of thought
-             led to the creation of Ethereum Classic, and the continuation of Ethereum.
+             led to the split between Ethereum and Ethereum Classic.
 Those who believed that 'code is law', and that the design system must be followed no matter the cost, continued in Ethereum Classic.
 Those who believed that the previous group's mindset was too strict and allowed no room for growth continued in Ethereum.
 Both chains exist currently, so I guess there's merit in both schools of thought. </li>
         <li>
         A less technical/crypto related example deals with the hypothetical automation of police and surveillance.
 In compliance with traffic laws, say that all car manufacturers get together to design cars that automatically pull over when they surpass the speed limit.
-The moment there's a life threatening situation that requires someone to drive faster than the speed limit to stay alive, the system breaks because the situation was not accounted for.
+The moment there's a life threatening situation that requires someone to drive faster than the speed limit, the system breaks because the situation was not accounted for.
         </li>
     </ol>
     <br>